 Kenneth Wigmore.
 Mr. Wigmore was appointed Chief Marketing Officer for AerCap in September 2011.
 Previously he held the position of Head of Marketing for the Americas, overseeing customer relationships in North and South America since January 2008.
 Mr. Wigmore joined AerCap in April 2003 as Vice President Airline Marketing.
 Prior to joining AerCap, he worked as an Airline Analyst and later as Sales Director-China over a nine-year period with the aircraft manufacturer Fairchild Dornier.
-Mr.Wigmore holds a Bachelor of Science degree from Mount Saint Mary's University in Maryland, USA.
+Mr.Wigmore holds a Bachelor of Science degree from Mount Saint Mary's University in Maryland.

-Executive Officer Compensation
+Officer Compensation

-In 2012, we paid an aggregate of approximately \$8.7 million in cash (base salary and bonuses) and benefits as compensation to our eight executive officers during the year, including \$0.5 million as part of their retirement and pension plan.
+In 2013, we paid an aggregate of approximately \$8.7 million in cash (base salary and bonuses) and benefits as compensation to our Chief Executive Officer, our Chief Financial Officer, our Chief Operating Officer and the other Officers during the year, including \$0.5 million as part of their retirement and pension plan.

-Compensation packages of our executive officers, consisting of base salary, bonuses and, for some executive officers, annual grants of AER equity instruments ("Annual Equity Awards"), along with other benefits, are determined by the Nomination and Compensation Committee upon recommendation of the Chief Executive Officer on an annual basis.
+The compensation packages of our officers, consisting of base salary, bonuses and, for some officers, annual grants of AER equity instruments ("Annual Equity Awards"), along with other benefits, are determined by the Nomination and Compensation Committee upon recommendation of the Chief Executive Officer on an annual basis.
 The annual compensation package of our Chief Executive Officer, consisting of base salary, bonus and Annual Equity Awards, along with other benefits, is determined by the Board of Directors, upon recommendation of the Nomination and Compensation Committee.
-In addition, non-periodical AER equity awards ("Other Equity Awards") may be granted by the Nomination and Compensation Committee under our equity incentive plans, as further outlined below.
+In addition, the Nomination and Compensation Committee may grant AER equity incentive awards to our officers and employees (if to our Chief Executive Officer: the Board of Directors, upon recommendation of the Nomination and Compensation Committee) on a non-recurring basis ("Other Equity Awards") under our equity incentive plans, as further outlined below.

-The amount of the annual bonus and, if applicable, Annual Equity Awards, for the executive officers and our Chief Executive Officer, determined by our Nomination and Compensation Committee and the Board of Directors, respectively, is dependent on the target bonus level and, if applicable, the target Annual Equity Awards level, pre-established for the individual executive officers and the Chief Executive Director by the Nomination and Compensation Committee and the Board of Directors, respectively, in combination with our actual performance relative to our internal budget for the past financial year, as approved by the Board of Directors each year, and the personal performance of the individual executive officers and the Chief Executive Officer, respectively.
+The amount of the annual bonus and, if applicable, the number of Annual Equity Awards granted to our Chief Executive Officer, our Chief Financial Officer, our Chief Operating Officer and the other Officers are dependent on the target bonus level and, if applicable, the target Annual Equity Awards level, pre-established for the individual Officers and the Chief Executive Director by the Nomination and Compensation Committee and the Board of Directors, respectively, in combination with our actual performance relative to our internal budget for the past financial year, as approved by the Board of Directors each year, and the personal performance of the individual Officer and the Chief Executive Officer, respectively.
 The annual bonuses are paid in arrears.
 Actual bonuses will not exceed target bonus levels as long as our budget for the relevant year has not been met, subject to exceptions which, if so, will be disclosed in this annual report.
 As a matter of policy, actual bonuses will be determined below target level in years that our budget is not met, unless specific circumstances require otherwise.
 The Annual Equity Awards are granted in arrears.
-The Annual Equity Awards are time based with a three-year vesting period, except the Annual Equity
+The Annual Equity Awards are time based with a three-year vesting period, subject to limited exceptions.